wp-plugins/bbp-topic-count/readme.txt

 Tags: forum, bbpress, bbp, topic, count
 Donate link: http://www.rewweb.co.uk/donate
 Requires at least: 3.0.1
-Tested up to: 3.9
+Tested up to: 4.0
-Stable tag: 1.3.1
+Stable tag: 1.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 For bbPress - adds any combination of topics, replies and totals under the authors avatar in topics and replies

 == Description ==
-This plugin for bbpress shows any combination of the total topics, replies and post count under the avatar on each topic/reply view in bbpress, and allows you to label these as you wish eg “Topics Created : 253″ or “Topics – 253″
+This plugin for bbpress shows any combination of the total topics, replies and total count under the avatar on each topic/reply view in bbpress, and allows you to label these as you wish eg “Topics Created : 253″ or “Topics – 253″
+Additionally 3 shortcodes are included that allow display of the counts of the logged in user [display-topic-count]
+[display-reply-count]
+[display-total-count]
+which can be used on pages
+eg
+Topics : [display-topic-count]
+would display
+Topics : 9
+if the user had started 9 topics

-Works with bbpress 2.5.3
+Works with bbpress 2.5 onwards